olesbober/blockchain-practice/README.md

 Practicing how to code blockchains in Python.

 Had a coding assessment on coding a blockchain, and I didn't know how to do it.
 So I'm now learning it!
+There will be a file where I create a simple blockchain, and a file where I try to solve the problem below.

+# getLastBlock()

 Given arrays representing startBalances and pendingTransactions and the integer blockSize, create a blockchain[1] that includes all valid pending transactions in the order in which they are given and return the last block.